 Heroin is one of the most powerful substances known to man.
 For those caught in its grip, heroin addiction can be a life and death struggle.
-For those who decide to quit using the drug, they can experience withdrawal symptoms can be extremely uncomfortable, painful and in some cases, life-threatening.
+Those who decide to quit using the drug can experience withdrawal symptoms that can be extremely uncomfortable, painful, and in some cases, life-threatening.
 Heroin withdrawal requires strict supervision from experienced drug treatment staff.

 A major reason why people relapse or avoid treatment altogether is the severity of heroin withdrawal.
 While the process can be daunting, understanding the withdrawal symptoms can aid you in the recovery process.
 The following article outlines what happens to your boy when you withdraw from heroin.

 The effects of heroin withdrawal can be felt in addicts within 8-12 hours of last use.
 Depending on the length of time and frequency of use, the short-term physical and psychological symptoms of heroin withdrawal can include a runny nose, dehydration, restlessness insomnia.
 Addicts can also experience muscle aches, spasms, extreme mood swings, irritability, and aggression.